 After such a long time at home it’s natural that you might feel unsure about going out but remember there are some huge benefits.
 You can catch up with friends and family that you haven’t seen for months (from a distance of course!), have a picnic at one of the Best picnic spots in East Sussex or enjoy a walk.

 If you’re nervous about getting back to normal, talk to a neighbour, friend or family member.
-Ask them if they’ll accompany you on your first trip out, or when the quietest time to visit the shops might be.
-Many shops are offering priority opening hours for elderly or vulnerable shoppers.
+Ask them if they’ll accompany you on your first trip out, or when the quietest time to visit the shops might be, if you need to go in person.
+Some shops are offering priority shopping hours for elderly or vulnerable shoppers.
 Contact your preferred store or check their website for details.

 It’s a good idea to speak to your GP or specialist about your individual circumstances if you are extremely worried about going out or if you need further support.

 If you are worried about how you will pay for food, you could speak to someone about money and benefits.
 Your local foodbank may also be able to help you.
 There is more information about affording food on the East Sussex County Council website.

 Everyone is being advised to carry on working from home if they can, but if you can’t work from home you should now go to work.
 Your employer must take steps to reduce the risk of exposure to COVID-19 in your workplace and should be able to explain to you the measures they’ve put in place to keep you safe at work.